Weightloss Influencer Shames People Who Don’t Work Out When They’re Ill, Gets A Reality Check

 Not everything Dobler said is untrue, but it’s more about how she worded it.
 Using phrases like “Eating like [freaking] Shrek” and “The reason why you’re fat is because you don’t try hard enough” sounds more like bullying than motivating.

-In reality, a lot of the content around exercising and nutrition on social media platforms like TikTok perpetuate a toxic diet culture, especially among teens and young adults.
+In reality, a lot of the content around exercising and nutrition on social media platforms like TikTok perpetuates toxic diet culture, especially among teens and young adults.
 A 2022 University of Vermont study found that weight-normative messaging dominates TikTok.

 Researchers claim that a lot of the content positions weight as the main indicator of a person’s health.
 Creators glorify weight loss and position food as a means to achieve health and thinness.